Research Mode (Cafes)

 • Copy — Copies the answer with a full reference list appended

-• +Notebook — Save to your Notebooks as a free note
+• +Notebook — Save to your Notebooks as a free note with citations preserved.
+Find it under Free Notes in Notebooks.

 • Delete — Remove a single Q&A entry